FINANCE YOUR STUDIES

 We also wish to improve the practice of the profession through the scholarly work conducted by our faculty.
 We strive to encourage interdisciplinary collaborations, so as to broaden the health care knowledge base.
 Finally, we are committed to actively promoting health and nutrition sciences, through learning, research and professional practice partnerships, both in Canada and abroad.

-The Honours Bachelor in Nutrition Sciences is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP) and prepares students for eligibility for registration with a provincial dietetic regulatory body.
+The Honours Bachelor of Nutrition Sciences is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP) and prepares students for eligibility for registration with a provincial dietetic regulatory body.
 Upon receiving their degree, graduates are eligible to write the Canadian Dietetic Registration Examination.

 Unique in Ontario, this four-year program is offered in French for bilingual students and includes hands-on learning through integrated practicum placements.
 It provides a stimulating learning environment with a team of dynamic professors actively engaged in research.
 The program deals with the multiple challenges related to food and nutrition that individuals and societies face today, such as: